SkymanOne/folidity/reports/main.typ

 == Verifier

-As mentioned earlier, Folidiy offers first-class support for verification as part of the compilation process. `folidity-verifier` heavily relies on Microsoft's work around SMT solver by leveraging their Z3 C++ library in combination with FII wrapper, z3.rs create.
+As mentioned earlier, Folidiy offers first-class support for verification as part of the compilation process. `folidity-verifier` heavily relies on Microsoft's work around SMT solver by leveraging their Z3 C++ library in combination with FFI wrapper, z3.rs crate #footnote[https://github.com/prove-rs/z3.rs].

 === Z3 basics